Live From EuropeSaturday, July 4

 #Israel #Lebanon #USA Israel and Lebanon are expected to sign a framework agreement in Washington today, June 26, 2026.
 This agreement is seen as a significant step towards restoring sovereignty and improving relations between the two nations.
 Subscribe to @OSINTdefender Chat room

-telegram bot · about 3 hours ago
+telegram bot · 7 days ago

 Live From Europe